“Meteorology” reveals the lowest temperature recorded in the country today

 The National Center of Meteorology revealed the lowest temperature recorded in the country this morning.

-#lowest_temperature This morning, 4.5 degrees Celsius was recorded in the country in Jebel Jais (Ras Al Khaimah) at 00:15 UAE local time.#The_lowest_temperature Recorded over the country today morning was 4.5 °C in Jais Mountain (Ras Al Khaimah) at 00:15 UAE Local time. pic.twitter.com/eeo11t5qPS
+The lowest temperature recorded in the country this morning was 8.1 degrees Celsius in Jebel Jais (Ras Al Khaimah) at 00:15 UAE local time.

+The lowest temperature recorded over the country today morning is 8.1 °C in Jais Mountain (Ras Al Khaimah) at 00:15 UAE Local time. pic.twitter.com/S3pn7Nrjdb

 #Meteorology #reveals #lowest #temperature #recorded #country #today